 Working while you are an asylum seeker

 You will need to support yourself while you are waiting for your asylum application to be processed.
 You can do this either by using money you have saved or by working.
-Even if you cannot get employment, you can get practical experience without pay with companies and organisations.

 - العربية (arabiska)

 - Azərbaycanca (azerbajdzjanska)

 - ب ه سۆرانی (sorani)

 - پارسی (persiska)